100 years later, Harvard’s Rose Bowl win still surprises

 What often surprises them when they walk into Harvard Stadium for the first time is seeing the seven national championships celebrated along the colonnade — the last in 1919 — and even a Rose Bowl banner from when The Granddaddy of Them All was still just a baby.

-“Going through the generations, from millennials to Gen X, Y and Z, most of the kids in the 21st Century that we’ve recruited are kind of surprised that Harvard won a Rose Bowl,” coach Tim Murphy said this week as the school prepared to celebrate the 100th anniversary of its only postseason appearance.
-“There’s a little bit of shock and awe that, ‘Wow.
-Harvard was playing those types of games?’
+“Going through the generations, from millennials to Gen X, Y and Z, most of the kids in the 21st century that we’ve recruited are kind of surprised that Harvard won a Rose Bowl,” coach Tim Murphy said this week as the school prepared to celebrate the 100th anniversary of its only postseason appearance.
+“There’s a little bit of shock and awe that, ‘Wow, Harvard was playing those types of games?’
 And the answer was, ‘Yes.'”

 Long before Notre Dame and Alabama emerged as football powers, before the NFL was founded, before Michigan and Ohio State became rivals or Oklahoma even became a state, the heart of the sport was in the Northeast, among the schools that would form what is now the no-scholarship, Football Championship Subdivision Ivy League.